KnpLabs/DoctrineBehaviors/README.md

 <a name="listeners" id="listeners"></a>
 ## Listeners

-If you use symfony2, you can easilly register them by importing a service definition file:
+If you use symfony2, you can easily register them by importing a service definition file:

 ``` yaml